CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Limitations and Discussion

 Although effective against implicit multimodal malicious inputs, our approach has limitations.
-First, the automated red-teaming pipeline can introduce biases stemming from template-based prompting and the use of predefined categories.
-Second, coverage, though diverse, cannot exhaustively represent all real-world implicit threats.
+First, using pretrained models in the reward modules can introduce inherent biases—a known limitation shared across many RL-based pipelines.
+To minimize the impact of such bias on the guard model, we designed reward models only for capturing relative tendencies, i.e., whether a response moves closer to or farther from malicious intent—rather than to make fine-grained or absolute semantic judgments.
+This reduces the influence of pretrained-model bias on the overall optimization process.
+Second, our ImpForge-generated dataset may not comprehensively represent all domains of real-world implicit attacks, which is also known as a common challenge in dataset construction.
+Therefore, whether the proposed CrossGuard will overfit to the constructed dataset and domain is critical for real-world deployment.
+To assess the overfitting issue of CrossGuard, we conduct out-of-domain robustness evaluation (Table~\ref{t1}) and security-utility trade-off analysis (Figure~\ref{f3}).
 Third, despite strong performance across in-domain and out-of-domain benchmarks, generalization to entirely novel modalities or tasks beyond our current scope remains open.
 We leave to future work the development of more adaptive training strategies to further enhance the robustness and adaptability of safety-alignment systems.